-FBI agent Wesley Doyle is startled by the spontaneous declaration of youngster Fenton Meiks about how his father's delusions to have a divine mission as avenging angel required him and his brother Adam to become his 'demon-slaying' murder accomplices.
-And how hard an dangerously revolting proved.
-But when Doyle accepts to be shown concealed victim graves, the plot twists in the present just as gruesomely.Written by
+FBI agent Wesley Doyle is startled by the declaration of youngster Fenton Meiks about how his father's delusions required him and his brother, Adam to become his 'demon-slaying' murder accomplices.
+But when Doyle accepts to be shown concealed victim graves, the plot twists in the present just as gruesome.Written by

 Performed by Dale Watson

 Written by Dale Watson

 Courtesy of Hightone Records

 41 of 60 people found this review helpful.